History Files Nav bar

 Abu Inan Faris

 Son.
 Assassinated by his vizir.
-Merinids begin to decline.
+Merinids began to decline.

 1352 - 1359

-The Merinids had begun to decline during Abu Inan Faris' reign, and his murder begins a period of instability, with the viziers raising several claimants to the throne in succession.
-King Pedro of Castille supports the third of these, Abu Salim Ibrahim, in a clear show of increasing Spanish influence on North Africa.
+The Merinids again conquer areas of Zayyanid Algeria, but never as completely as before.
+Any Merinid success is brought to a crashing halt by the murder of Sultan Abu Inan Farais and the subsequent control of the kingdom by his vizir.
+The dynasty had already begun to decline during Abu Inan Faris' reign, but his murder begins a definite period of instability with the viziers raising several claimants to the throne in succession.
+King Pedro of Castile supports the third of these, Abu Salim Ibrahim, in a clear show of increasing Spanish influence on North Africa.

 1358